dlublin/GifToSyphon/README.md

 #History

-In the process of replacing some old QuickTime movie playback code with AVFoundation counterparts I needed to write a test sandbox app for animated GIF playback as it isn't supported by AVPlayer.
+In the process of replacing some old QuickTime movie playback code with AVFoundation counterparts I needed to create a test sandbox app for animated GIF playback as it isn't a file format supported by AVPlayer.
 After it was written there was a secondary need to download lots of sample GIFs to test against to make sure everything worked properly.
 Thankful Giphy has a simple and free API for pulling images from their library.
 Once that was going it was pretty clear this needed to be published to Syphon so the GIF search could be accessed during live performances.

 #Compiling your own version